sardana-org/sardana-followup/20200507/MINUTES.md

 Held on 2020/05/07 at 14:00

-Participants: ALBA - Zbigniew Reszela, DESY - Teresa Núñez, MAXIV - Aureo Freitas
+Participants: ALBA - Zbigniew Reszela, DESY - Teresa Núñez, MAX IV - Aureo Freitas

 1. Urgent user problems/issues - Round table
 * Alba:
-  * sardana migration on python 3, problems was fixed but still have some more issue on pytango #315
+  * Sardana migration on python 3, problems was fixed but still have some more issue on pytango #315.
-  * 3 beamlines was migrated and they are migrating the n4
+  * 3 beamlines was migrated and they are migrating the 4th.
-  * one more issue was discovery: strange results in scans comparing the data prescan snap shot.
+  * One more issue was discovery: strange results in scans comparing the data prescan snap shot.
 They are not maching..
-There is the possibility that the missup the snapshot (sardana issue #1321) maybe many attr in  the snapshot
+There is the possibility that the missup the snapshot (sardana issue #1321) maybe many attr in  the snapshot.
   * Thiago propose to eliminate the hooks on abort from macro API (sardana issue #1325).
 Need to keep on_abort and on_stop on macro.
 Alba propose that they will provide examples with the new way to program it.
 MAX IV and DESY need to test and review the new implementation.
   * Sardana 2.8.5 released.
-Add compatibility with Taurus 3
+Add compatibility with Taurus 3.
-  * Proposal from Thiago using pandas for scan data. #1095
+  * Proposal from Thiago using pandas for scan data. #1095.
-  * From new contributed run macros in paralel.
-Solution was 2 doors #1323
+  * From new contributed: run macros in paralel.
+Solution was 2 doors #1323.
-  * Document RecordData attribute #1329
+  * Document RecordData attribute #1329.

 * DESY:
   * Startup process.
-No issues expecificlly with sardana.
-Start to change everything to python 3.
+  * No issues expecificlly with sardana.
+  * Start to change everything to python 3.

 * MAX IV:
-  * Continuous scan for one beamline
+  * Continuous scan for one beamline.
-  * SEP 6 Trigger Gate ctrl for Delay generator
+  * SEP 6 Trigger Gate ctrl for Delay generator.
-  * meshscan c
+  * meshscan c issue.

 2. Review pending points from the previous meeting
     - [ ] What about SOLARIS involvement in the Sardana project?
         Zbi sent an email to Grz to ask about the situation about the sardana contact.
 He is waiting for reply.
     - From previous meeting:
         - [ ] Alba beamlines migration to python 3: status update
             Done with the beamline 3 and it is going to beamline 4
         - [ ] Increase of memory consumption in Pool and Macroserver: status update Moving to pandas for Macroserver.
 For Pool was pytango and it is solved in latest version.
         - [ ] Shutter integration in continuos scans: status update No update
         - [ ] Pseudomotors not reaching positions: need status update from Solaris control group.